King Edward VII College of Medicine: History

 In 1912, the school received initial financial funding of $120,000 from the King Edward VII Memorial Foundation started by Lim Boon Keng.
 Since then, the school was renamed King Edward VII Medical College on November 18, 1913.

 In 1921, this medical school received recognition of college status.
 Between the years, 1920 to 1930, a transformation plan took place in the college management, where the administrators changed the previous staff to a younger generation of professionals and 9 new seats were established.
 First in the field of Anatomy in 1920, followed by Medicine, Surgery, Midwifery and Gynecology in 1922 and Clinical Surgery, Bacteriology, Biology, Biochemistry, and Dental Surgery, in 1926.
 Pathology chair was published in 1935.

-In 1923, the College of moved to its building on Outram Road.
+In 1923, the college of moved to its building on Outram Road.
 The building was completed in November 1925 and the opening was inaugurated by Sir Laurence Guillemard in February 1926.
-During the inauguration ceremony, the College awarded Honorary Diploma Degrees to Sir David James Galloway, Malcolm Watson and Lim Boon Keng.

-In 1929, George V. Allen was appointed the new Principal of the College replacing G. H. K. Macalister.
+During the inauguration ceremony, the college awarded Honorary Diploma Degrees to Sir David James Galloway, Malcolm Watson and Lim Boon Keng.
+In 1929, George V. Allen was appointed the new Principal of the college replacing G. H. K. Macalister.

 Beginning in 1949, four years after the end of World War II, King Edward VII Medical College merged with Raffles College (Singapore) under one administration to form the University of Malaya.
 Through this merger, King Edward VII Medical College was upgraded to become the Faculty of Medicine, University of Malaya.
 Desmond William G. Faris was the last principal of the medical college, and the first dean of the new university's faculty of medicine.

+The Singapore division of the University of Malaya subsequently became the University of Singapore in 1962.
+Following its merger with Nanyang University in 1980, the medical college became part of the National University of Singapore.
+The medical faculty was renamed the Yong Loo Lin School of Medicine in 2005, which is the present-day successor to the medical college.